USC beat UCLA 80-67 to end 4-game skid in crosstown rivalry

 BIG PICTURE

 UCLA: The Bruins are still finding their way three weeks after coach Steve Alford was fired.
-After winning their first three games under interim coach Murry Bartow, they’ve lost two in a row.
+After winning their first three games under Bartow, they’ve lost two in a row.
+“For us to win more games and beat them the next time we play them, we’re going to have a play a whole 40 minutes trusting each other and scoring the ball,” Wilkes said.

 USC: The Trojans need to capitalize during a stretch of three straight home games.
 After the Arizona schools visit, USC has just four home games remaining.
 They’ve lost five in a row to Arizona